goperreault/goperreault.github.io/janeswalktour.md

 2. Then, a Westbound Line 2 Train to Old Mill Station.
 3. A short walk to Étienne Brulé Park (10 Catherine St).
 4. A walk back to Old Mill Station to take an Eastbound Line 2 Train to Spadina Station.
-5. A short walk along Spadina Avenue to Alliance Française Toronto (24 Spadina Rd).
+5. A short walk along Spadina Avenue to Alliance Française Toronto Campus (24 Spadina Rd).
 6. Walk back to Spadina, to take a Southbound Line 1 Train to Union Station.
 7. Exit Union Station at Bay Street and take Southbound 19 Bay bus (246 Bay St at Front St) to Lower Jarvis St (15320 Queens Quay at Lower Jarvis St).
 8. Walk to Université de l’Ontario français (9 Lower Jarvis St).